Whoever said that maths doesn’t have everyday applications?

 Learn to master certain mathematical concepts, learn how to handle the “bankroll” (the total amount that a player has available to wager) and how to keep your cards balanced.

 And above all, you will have to progress in mental calculations!

 Luckily, most mathematical concepts related to poker can be easily learnt by memorising tables.

-Constantly analyse your game and determine which decisions can improve or reduce your chances of success.
+Constantly analyse your game and determine which decisions can improve or reduce your chances of success at solving maths problems.